vpnhouse/tunnel/README.md

 docker-compose up -d
 ```

-If you started service by `docker run` command as recommended in [server](#server) quick start section, then just stop and remove old container and start a new one:
+If you started service by `docker run` command as recommended in [server](#server) quick start section, then just stop and remove old container and then start a new one:

 ```shell
 docker stop vpnhouse-tunnel && docker rm vpnhouse-tunnel && \